We have much more to do and your continued support is needed now more than ever.

 But while soils in forests can remain undisturbed for decades or centuries, agricultural soils often are constantly being turned over, prodded, and stomped on in the process of planting and growing crops and livestock.
 All of this action allows carbon to be released back into the air, where it becomes a greenhouse gas contributing to climate change.
 Careful management of the soil and employing strategies to maximize soil carbon, however, have great potential to make working farms and ranches carbon sinks while also improving their bottom line by increasing productivity.

 Recent studies estimate that comprehensive agricultural carbon management in this country could remove as much as 100-200 million metric tons of CO2 each year by 2050.
-If you add up all those annual gains, that would mean farms and ranches could cut as much climate pollution as would come from burning 600 billion gallons of gasoline – enough to power all cars and trucks in the United States for four years.
+If you add up all those annual gains, that would mean farms and ranches could cut as much climate pollution as would come from burning 600 billion gallons of gasoline – enough to power all cars and trucks that run on gasoline in the United States for four years.

 The good news is that farmers and ranchers already have the tools, ability, and know-how to start storing more carbon today.
 One very simple way is to not disturb, or turn over, the soil before planting crops, a practice called no-till farming.
 This prevents soil carbon from being pushed out into the air.
 A large portion of farmers are already farming this way, but many more could.